ssilverman/TeensyDMX/README.md

 ### Potential PIT timer conflicts

 This library internally uses PIT timers via a custom API (`PeriodicTimer`).
-While attempts have been made to reduce the chances of a conflict, a conflict might still occur with other libraries' use of the `IntervalTimer` API to control the PIT timers.
+A conflict might occur with other libraries' use of the `IntervalTimer` API to control the PIT timers.
 If that happens, define `USE_INTERVALTIMER` when building, and the library will revert to using the compatible API, at the expense of reduced transmitted BREAK timing.